 Q1.
 Talk with your grandparents or elderly people and find out what they ate and what work they did when they were of your age.
 Now think about yourself – your daily activities and daily diet. – Are these similar or different from what your grandparents did and ate?

 Answer: When I spoke to my grandparents they told they used to have dal, green leafy vegetables, milk, fresh fruits and did more of physical activities, walked to school for two miles, played games which had more of physical activities.
-But now, time has changed I too eat vegetables, fruits along with that we eat a lot of junk food, go to school by bus, at free time we play indoor games by watching TV where there is no physical activities.
-Hence we can say that it is quite similar to what our grandparents ate and did.
+But now, time has changed I too eat vegetables, fruits along with that we eat a lot of junk food, go to school by bus, at free time we play indoor games by watching TV, where there are no physical activities.
+Hence, we can say some things are quite similar, while others are different from what our grandparents ate and did.

 Think and discuss